-On August 14, 2007, for each of our common and Class A units, we paid to unitholders of record on August 7, 2007 the most recent cash distribution of \$0.4625 per unit for the quarter ended June 30, 2007.
-The second quarter distribution was not paid to holders of our common and Class F units issued in connection with the Amyest Acquisition.
+On November 14, 2007, for each of our common and Class A units, we paid to unitholders of record on November 7, 2007 the most recent cash distribution of \$0.5625 per unit for the quarter ended September 30, 2007.

-The amount of available cash in any quarter may be greater or less than the aggregate amount associated with payment of the IQD on all of our common units and Class A units.
+The amount of available cash in any quarter may be greater or less than the aggregate amount associated with payment of an initial quarterly distribution of \$0.4625 per common unit ("IQD") on all of our common units and Class A units.
 In general, we pay any cash distributions we make in the following manner: